 How to join a Part P scheme provider and become an NICEIC domestic installer

 Government Approved Part P scheme providers, like the NICEIC, are designed to make sure electricians are working to the current Building & Wiring Regulations and safety standards for domestic dwellings.

 By joining a Part P scheme provider, registered electricians are able to sign off notifiable work and certify that it meets set regulations.

 The first thing is to establish what kind of electrical work you will be undertaking, to see if it is financially viable to join one of the Government approved Part P Scheme providers.

 Since April 2013 Approved Document Part P has substantially changed, allowing electricians to do more work without the need to notify the work via Building Regulations.
-In essence, the only things that need notifying are:
+The only things that need notifying are:

 - Installing a completely new circuit